adam-p/yesterday-i-learned/random.md

 1. *Goes' Law*: the number of knobs doubles every 18 (days).
 1. The Australians looked for [the world's ugliest colour](http://time.com/4353765/worlds-ugliest-color-discourages-smoking/) to print on cigarette packages to prevent people from smoking.
 The colour was Pantone 448, ie shit green.
 1. Nigeria is HUGE in GDP in relation to its African continent-mates, being 1.5x that of Egypt.
 There is no reason not to visit it.
-1. In the case of an emergency radiator leak (in which case, you won't be reading this), [pinch the places where it is leaking.](https://www.reddit.com/r/Justrolledintotheshop/comments/54rcdw/when_in_a_pinch_pinch_the_passages_no_leaks/)
-1. Also, eggs in the radiator will not work.
-The only thing you can put in is egg *whites*, and even that works terribly.
-1. Deer whistles don't work, either.
 1. [Stroke is the third leading cause of death for women](http://www.stroke.org/understand-stroke/impact-stroke/women-and-stroke) compared to fifth for men.
 For this reason, apparently because women live longer, that they will have more strokes.
 1. "Smoker" also refers to the ovens that smoke meats.
 1. "Oktoberfest", in English, means "get piss-drunk".